California

 • On January 8, 2024, CAA was selected by CalReycle as the state’s inaugural, single PRO.

-CalRecycle may develop rules to clarify the date by which producers must report information to the PRO.
+CalRecycle may develop rules to clarify the date by which producers must report information to the PRO, and CAA will develop guidance to support producers with packaging data reporting.

 Key Milestones in the Regulatory and Implementation Process